helenbeatriz/ecommerce/README.md

 - Django all-auth [documentation](https://django-allauth.readthedocs.io/en/latest/index.html)

 ### Acknowledgements
 I want to express my gratitude towards all those who helped me in the creation of this project.
-Specifically, I would like to thank tutors available, and the support of my friends.
+Specifically, I would like to thank tutors available, especially my mentor Daisy and the support of my friends.